Hey Kids (Start Here)

 “This is the information provided to me by the bank that issued your debit card,” the cab says, defending itself.

-“Five dollars and eighty-four cents I’d believe,” Newt says, glancing back and forth between the screen and the Wall.
+“Five dollars and eighty-four cents I’d believe.”
+Newt glances from the screen to the looming Wall beyond the window.
 “Cab, look, let me give you a piece of advice.
 Can I do that?
 Is that a thing I can do?”

 “You may say anything you wish, Dr. Geiszler.”

-“There you go,” Newt says, giving the seat an encouraging shoulder-clap equivalent before opening his door.
+“There ya go.”
+Newt gives the seat an encouraging shoulder-clap equivalent before opening his door.
 “Also, can you give me a three count between me shutting the door and you driving away?
-Confession-time, I am in the bottom quartile of my species when it comes to balance and proprioception.”
+Confession-time, I’m in the bottom quartile of my species when it comes to balance and proprioception.”

 Newt steps out and says, “Good luck, dude.”

-“You are very polite for a human,” the cab replies.
+“You’re very polite for a human,” the cab observes.

 “Evil is not a recognized road,” the cab replies.

 “Isn’t it though, sass master?
-You think about that one,” Newt replies.
-He shuts the door and steps back, away from the curb.
+You think about that one.”
+Newt shuts the door and steps back from the curb.

 The cab gives him more than a three count before it drives away.
-He watches it go in some kind of primitive delaying tactic before turning to look down the length of the street on which he stands, toward the artificial boundary of the Wall.
+He watches it go as a primitive delaying tactic before turning to look down the length of the street on which he stands, toward the artificial boundary of the Wall.
 It rises abruptly, two blocks away, stretching high and limitless in either direction.
 At its base is an irregular ribbon of graffiti—tags, stencils, murals—in green and black and red and blue.

-Newt looks up, squinting painfully at the pale sky to make out the silhouettes of sea birds, nearly invisible against gray clouds.
-He can hear them cry quietly in the distance.
+Newt looks up, squinting at the pale sky to make out the silhouettes of sea birds, nearly invisible against gray clouds.
+He hears them cry quietly in the distance.

 He can smell the sea.